tiangolo/uwsgi-nginx-docker/README.md

 ## How to use

-You shouldn't have to clone the GitHub repo.
+* You shouldn't have to clone the GitHub repo.
 You should use it as a base image for other images, using `FROM tiangolo/uwsgi-nginx` in your `Dockerfile`.

+* Alternatively, you could use `FROM tiangolo/uwsgi-nginx:python2.7`, but this is the default (it is also marked with the `latest` tag), so the result is the same as the method above.
+Python 2.7 is the default as it is still the most used version of Python and [not necessarily all the packages are available for Python 3.5](http://flask.pocoo.org/docs/0.11/python3/).

+If you want to use it as a base image for a Python 3.5 application then you should use `FROM tiangolo/uwsgi-nginx:python3.5` in your `Dockerfile`.

 If you are building a **Flask** web application you should use instead [**tiangolo/uwsgi-nginx-flask**](https://hub.docker.com/r/tiangolo/uwsgi-nginx-flask/).